Creating a Truly Inclusive Outdoors

 Lamar has a bachelor’s degree in Biology from Delaware State University.
 He also has a master’s degree from the University of Massachusetts, with a focus on grassland bird specialists.

 Ryan Rebozo, Ph.D.
 Director of Conservation Science, Pinelands Preservation Alliance

-Ryan joined PPA as the Director of Conservation Science in January 2015.
-In his role at PPA, Ryan brings scientific expertise on important ecological and policy matters related to the New Jersey Pinelands while managing PPA’s research and restoration grants.
-He also assists PPA in its outreach efforts and advocating before public agencies.
+Ryan former Director of Conservation science for PPA hosted this discussion.
+In his role at PPA, Ryan brought scientific expertise on important ecological and policy matters related to the New Jersey Pinelands while managing PPA’s research and restoration grants.

 Ryan is a population ecologist whose research experience includes fire ecology, plant–insect interactions, mycology, and rare plant demography.
 Ryan also chairs the Partnership for New Jersey Plant Conservation, the Monroe Environmental Commission, is on the Barnegat Bay Science and Technical Advisory Committee, and is the President of the Philadelphia Botanical Club.